Osagie-Godstand/Osagie-Godstand/README.md

 Estimates: I won't provide an estimate for the development of this application, but I hope to finish it towards the end of 2024.

 Business Plan: 🤐 I have a few great ideas...
 I may not include these ideas in the first release of the Ken social platform.
-My motivation for creating the Ken social platform is more personal, but generating money will eventually be needed to keep the Ken social platform alive.
+My motivation for creating the Ken social platform is more personal, but generating revenue will eventually be needed to keep the Ken social platform alive.

 Progress: Developing the web application has been challenging but great so far.